CAUSES OF DOG AGGRESSION

 There are many reasons for dog aggression.
 Sudden aggression in dogs might be a result of medical issues that contribute to dog aggression or simple pain or discomfort of any sort.
 It is very common for dogs that are seen by a veterinary behaviorist to also have medical conditions as well.
 Your first step should be to see a vet.
 However, even when the dog’s aggression is completely a result of pain, it is very likely that you will need to do behavior modification to changer the associations your dog developed while the situation developed.
 In addition congenital diseases, disorders or conditions that have occurred in the womb or present close to birth but not necessarily genetic may also play a factor.

 Biological contributions that can contribute to dog aggression

 There is plenty of evidence that dogs with serious aggression are functionally different than non-aggressive dogs.
-Genetics, hormones and interactions between the nervous system and the endocrine system.
+Serotonin, a neurotransmitter in the brain helps cells communicate to one another.
+It has been implicated in aggression across species.
+New research suggests that changes in serotonin could be a result of the brain producing less neurons (certain brain cells).
+Genetics, hormones and interactions between the nervous system and the endocrine system as well may play a part in the development of aggression.
 As of yet, we have virtually no data on whether dogs can be born with conditions similar to Aspergers or Autism in humans that may cause problems for dogs in social settings.